 after Sunny Spring Rd there is a Long and Fosters on your left.

 That is Hickory Ridge Plaza where Mad City is tucked next to a

 chinese restaurant.
 Let the Madness BEGIN!

-Soul Hosts by Joseph Isaacs
+|Soul Hosts a fantasy novel by Joseph Isaacs

 Chapter 1 The Blood Rose